Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

-Malik Monk and the rest of the Sacramento Kings face the Golden State Warriors in the NBA Playoffs on Thursday, at 10:00 PM ET.
+The Sacramento Kings, Malik Monk included, face the Golden State Warriors at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets available for Monk, let's examine some stats and trends to help you find good wagers.
+In this article we will dive into Monk's prop bets, using stats to help you make good selections.

 Malik Monk Prop Bets vs. the Warriors